marklauter/Trek/notes/game_models.md

 Idea is to record the rules of the game here.
 Rules, actions, mechanics, rewards, etc. It's just a brain dump.

+## Help System

+Help system should be called Ships Computer or Data Banks or something goofy like that.

 ## Physics

 As much as possible I want to create "real" physics.
 This means equations for acceleration, force, energy, and others, will be based on real physics.